memespring/wiki-platformland-content/explaining.md

 Platforms represent shared infrastructure.
 A modern government needs to approach digital platforms in the same way it does roads or company law.

+You can also point to exiasting digital infrastructure. e.g. weather.gov and GPS are platforms provided by the US federal government that others build upon.

 ## A better, digital, democracy